marph91/jimmy/docs/formats/facebook.md

 - Shared posts are not converted.
 - Profile images, stories and shorts are not converted.
-- Group chats are not converted, since Facebook creates a new file everytime a person joins or leaves.
+- Group chats are not converted, since Facebook creates a new file every time a person joins or leaves.
 It's not possible to merge them by ID.